NPLK19002U Experimental Soil Analysis

 Organic carbon, humic acid, organic nitrogen, nitrate, and ammonium.
 Fractionation of soil phosphate pools.
 Extraction of iron and aluminium oxides: crystalline and amorphous.

-The aim of the course is fundamental practical training of methods for physical and chemical characterisation of soil in the laboratory, and thereby increase the understanding of properties and processes in soils essential for soil quality, plant production and environment.
+The aim of the course is to get knowlegde and be able to master the methods used for physical and chemical characterisation of soil in the laboratory.
+With the hands on training also increase the knowledge of properties and processes in soils essential for soil quality, plant production and environment.
 After completion of the course, the student is expected to be able to:

-Experimentally quantify and assess key soil physical and chemical properties of importance for plant growth and environmental protection.
+Be able experimentally to quantify and critically assess key soil physical and chemical properties of importance for plant growth and environmental protection.

 Explain fundamental scientific laws, principles, concepts and methods within the course topics.